ebeauce/Seismic_BPMF/docs/_sources/tutorial/general.rst.txt

     $ pip install seisbench

 This should download the package :py:data:`torch`.
+Note that if you want to use GPU-accelerated :py:data:`seisbench` you will need to install :py:data:`torch` with GPU support.
+In this case, the pip install may make a mess with your cuda libraries if you installed cuda locally with `conda`.

 NonLinLoc
 ^^^^^^^^^